oswaldsql/MiniMock/docs/ADR/feature/CreatingMocks.md

 ## Decision

 Mocks will be created using a mock factory.
 The mock factory will provide a centralized and consistent way to create and configure mocks, ensuring that all mocks are created following the same process and standards.
+The constructors of the mock object will remain accessible but should only be used for limited purposes.

 ## Consequences